Range of Motion Exercises

 If you are not currently performing range of motion exercises, talk with your doctor, physical therapist or occupational therapist, as well as your caregiver, about a program that will meet your needs.
 You and your caregiver should understand the correct way to perform each exercise to achieve the desired results and not cause injury.

 Sample Range of Motion Exercises

-- Wrist, finger, thumb and elbow abductions (spreading fingers apart), flexions (bending the wrist, finger or thumb inward toward the palm) and extensions (extending the fingers, wrist, and thumb outward away from the palm)
+- Wrist, finger, thumb and elbow abductions (spreading your fingers apart), flexions (bending your wrist, finger or thumb inward toward your palm), and extensions (extending your fingers, wrist and thumb outward, away from your palm)

 - Heel extensions